 Many consumers surveys have rated Kubota among the best tractor brands in the world.
 The Kubota brand has earned a reputation for producing powerful and reliable tractors and engines.
 Kubota's tractor line includes (all images are from Kubota.com):

-The company is developing AgriRobo, an autonomous agricultural machine which is capable of unmanned, automatic operations.
+The company is developing AgriRobo, an autonomous agricultural machine that is capable of unmanned, automatic operations.
 Kubota's AgriRobo uses advanced GPS and automatic driving technology to perform highly accurate cultivating and puddling.

 Kubota Manufacturing of America Corporation ("Kubota America"), established in 1988 and headquartered in Gainesville, Georgia, is the principal operating company for Kubota's North American operations.
 When it began its operations, Kubota America produced tractor implements such as backhoes and front loaders.
 Over the years Kubota has grown and expanded to lawn tractors for cutting grass, subcompact tractors, garden tractors and rough terrain vehicles ("RTVs").